 Week-long bootcamps, offered several times in the summer, will immerse participants in the world of composite technology at Winona State University, where Composite Engineering has been taught for over 30 years.

-This program is currently FREE (value of $2500/person).
+This program is currently FREE including on-campus housing and food (value of $2500/person).
+Travel cost is NOT covered.

 Participants will run equipment, infuse fabric with resin, assemble a project that they take home, and receive an ACE Composites in Automotive Credly badge.